IuliiaKonovalova/school_app/README.md

   ![Typography](documentation/design/lato_900.png)

-To emphasize the importance of the text, the font weight was set to 900.
-To make the accent on the buttons, the font weight was set to 700.
-For the rest of the text, the font weight was set to 400.
+To emphasize the importance of the text, the font-weight was set to 900.
+To make the accent on the buttons, the font-weight was set to 700.
+For the rest of the text, the font-weight was set to 400.

 ### Imagery